Zoo Photography Made Easy

 - It's often a good idea to sit in the front row to prevent other folks heads appearing in front of you (thankfully those 70's and 80's haircuts are now few and far between) and to allow you to photograph upwards.
 This will provide a more iconic representation of the bird.

-- If you find iron bars separating you from your subjects move in close, at your own risk, and rest your camera's lens shade on the front of the bars.
+- If you find iron bars separating you from your subjects move in close, at your own risk, and position your camera's lens shade on or just in front of the bars.
 If the bars are particularly narrow, and you have a protective filter in front of your lens, removing the lens shade should allow you to move in a little closer still.
 But, under no circumstances, move in front of any fencing or barricade, even it that just be a handrail or a bed of flowers.

-- I do not recommend putting you lens through the bars.
+- For your safety, and that of your equipment, do not recommend putting your lens through the bars of an enclosure.

 Be On Your Best Behavior

 The most important thing is not to cause trouble, agitate the animals or draw attention to yourself.
 Don't parade around like you're something special.
-If anything that will cause the otherwise good naturally zoo staff to become over zealous parking officers.
+If anything that will cause the otherwise good natured zoo staff to begin behaving like over zealous security officers.
 After all their job is to care and protect.
 If you want to avoid being hassled behave respectfully to the animals, staff and to other members of the public.